 The word reply is written in black and white on a white background.

-Reply Fertility Urges Restorative Reproductive Medicine for All Patients Facing Infertility
+Response to Trump Executive Order on IVF: Reply Fertility Urges Restorative Reproductive Medicine for Patients Facing Infertility

-Rather, there is a growing, compelling record that suggests couples are best served by the emerging medical discipline of restorative reproductive medicine (“RRM”).
+Rather, there is a growing, compelling record that suggests couples are better served by the emerging medical discipline of restorative reproductive medicine (“RRM”).
 Whereas IVF is designed to circumvent underlying causes and contributors to infertility to try to force a pregnancy, RRM is designed to identify and treat the underlying factors so couples can conceive naturally and have a healthy pregnancy.

 RRM is emerging globally as a preferred new treatment solution.
 Compared to IVF, RRM is at least as effective and is: